Shing Fui-On: Death

 In October 2004, Shing discovered that he had been diagnosed with nasopharyngeal carcinoma, which had already reached his lungs.
 His condition stabilised after radiation and chemotherapy.
 However, his mouth was no longer able to produce saliva, and Shing was left with 20% hearing in his right ear.
 In 2008, Shing's condition worsened.
 While he had beaten the cancer, he also weighed less than 100 pounds.
 Shing died from complications from Hepatitis B resulting in liver cancer on 27 August 2009 at 11:45 p.m. at the Hong Kong Baptist Hospital in Kowloon, Hong Kong.

+Family

+In September 2023, Sing's son, Sing Yuk-man (head of Nam Wai village), was arrested for having 1kg of marijuana in his village house.